abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

-## Learning objective: Learn how to access data from a relational database into python using PostgreSQL as an example
+## Learning objective: Learn how to fetch data from a table in a relational database (PostgreSQL) using psycopg2 library

 ## Install PostgreSQL

 PostgreSql (aka Postgres) is a popular open-source relational database management system (DBMS).
-A relational DBMS employs the relational data model in which data are organized into tables.
+A relational DBMS employs the relational data model in which data are organized into table-like(row-column) structure.
 Postgres allows us to perform tasks such as control access to a relational database, read and write data into database and run queries.

-As data scientists, we rarely find ourselves installing DBMS like Postgres.
-However, in this lesson, in order to learn how to connect to the databases and read data into python, we first need to install it on the computer.
-Visit this [link](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/) for a step by step instruction to install Postgres in your machine.
+ In order to learn how to connect to the databases and read data into python, it is necesary to have Postgres installed on your working computer or have access to one on Web or server.
+Visit this [link](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/) for a step-by-step instruction to install Postgres in your machine.

 Once installed, we need to start the server.
-Go to this [link](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html) to configure and start the server in Windows and in this [link] for Mac.
+Go to this [link](https://tableplus.com/blog/2018/10/how-to-start-stop-restart-postgresql-server.html) to configure and start the server in Windows or to this [link] for Mac.

 Once the server is started, type `psql` in your command line. `psql` enables us to send queries interactively, issue them to Postgres, and see the query results.